orodrigogo/image360viewer/README.md

 The `Image360Viewer` has support for `React Native CLI` and `Expo`.
 This library allows the user to explore and have the freedom to view all product details in 360 degrees.

 Image360Viewer loads a sequence of images that rotates with a user touch interaction.
+See an example of vector images:

 ![Vector Images](./assets/vector-images.png)